Research

 Abstract: In 2016, the Water and Sewer Authority of Washington, DC released an online map that contains information on lead service lines (LSLs) for all properties in the district.
 Using the release as a natural experiment, this paper estimates the effect of the new information on prices of properties with and without LSLs.
 Recent literature has found that housing lead reduction policies such as remediation mandates have significant price effects.
 In DC, while the map’s release was followed by a marked increase in requests for water lead tests, neither a difference-in-differences model nor a repeat sales model captures a significant divergence between housing prices of the two types of properties after the release, implying the housing market response to the information was limited.

-Marriage Penalty and the Decision to Marry: Same-Sex Couples After U.S. v.
+Marriage Penalty and the Decision to Marry: Same-Sex Couples After United States v.
 Windsor

-Abstract: The U.S. Supreme Court’s ruling on U.S. v.
+Abstract: The U.S. Supreme Court’s ruling on United States v.
 Windsor in June 2013 compelled the federal government to recognize state-sanctioned same-sex marriages, including for tax purposes.
-The switch in the income tax filing status for same-sex couples implied that the marriage penalty or subsidy that came with joint filing became a legitimate concern for couples making a marriage decision.
-Using repeated cross-sectional data, I find that lesbian couples who had more to gain (or less to lose) from marriage were more likely to marry after the Supreme Court ruling.
-No comparable effect is found for gay couples.
+The switch in the income tax filing status for same-sex couples meant that the marriage penalty or subsidy as a result of joint filing became a relevant factor that may enter couples’ marriage decisions.
+I construct a sample of married and cohabiting same-sex couples in 2012 and 2014 from public-use data of the American Community Survey.
+Using a difference-in-differences methodology, I do not find evidence that same-sex couples who would earn a higher marriage subsidy became more likely to marry after the Supreme Court ruling.